actix/actix-web/guide/src/qs_9.md

 # WebSockets

 Actix supports WebSockets out-of-the-box.
-It is possible to convert request's `Payload` to a stream of [*ws::Message*](../actix_web/ws/enum.Message.html) with a [*ws::WsStream*](../actix_web/ws/struct.WsStream.html) and then use stream combinators to handle actual messages.
-But it is simpler to handle websocket communications with http actor.
+It is possible to convert a request's `Payload` to a stream of [*ws::Message*](../actix_web/ws/enum.Message.html) with a [*ws::WsStream*](../actix_web/ws/struct.WsStream.html) and then use stream combinators to handle actual messages.
+But it is simpler to handle websocket communications with an http actor.

-This is example of simple websocket echo server:
+This is example of a simple websocket echo server:

 ```rust
 # extern crate actix;